Tmorgan33/cbc6/Week 1/readme.md

 ## Exercise
 *Complete using CLI*
-1. Make a directory on your Desktop folder and name it something like `cbc-6`.
+1. Make a directory on your Desktop folder and name it `cbc6`.
-2. Navigate in that folder and create another folder and name it something like first web project.
+2. Navigate in that folder and create another folder and name it `first_project`.
 2. In that folder create a file called something like `hey-there.txt`
 3. Open that file and add some text